 When planning a party, figure out how much you can afford and how much you would like to spend.
 Try to land somewhere in the middle of these two numbers.
 That way you won't feel like a cheapskate and you also won’t fear you’re breaking the bank.

 Of course be aware that when throwing a party there will be expenses other than food, such as disposable paper goods, decorations and rentals.
-And don't forget the alcohol which could be your greatest expense (depending on the kind of friends you have).Go to Top of Party Planning
+And don't forget the alcohol which could be your greatest expense (depending on the kind of friends you have)

 Need help party planning for a crowd?